Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XFj9FsKClCk.md

 ### Transcript

-> um so yeah if you run into crashes check the forums and see if someone else is running into issues and see if there's a workaround for it uh and if not just know that we are receiving the crash reports so we do see them
+> so yeah if you run into crashes check the forums and see if someone else is running into issues and see if there's a workaround for it, and if not just know that we are receiving the crash reports so we do see them